bbichero/Documentations/Development_languages/Rust/Lifetimes.md

 &'a i32     // a reference with an explicit lifetime &'a mut i32 // a mutable reference with an explicit lifetime
 ```

+The compiler uses three rules to figure out what lifetimes references have when there aren't explicit annotations.
+- Each parameter that is a reference gets its own lifetime parameter. (one lifetime parameters by reference parameter)
+- If there is exactly  one input lifetime parameter, that lifetime is assigned to all ouput lifetime parameters
+- If there are multiple input lifetime parameters, but one of them is `&slef` of `&mut self`, the lifetime of `self` is assigned to all ouput lifetime parameters.